thi-ng/umbrella-docs-temp/rstream.resolve.md

 ## resolve variable

-Creates a new subscription which receives promises, buffers them and then passes their resolved values downstream.
-If the optional `fail` handler is provided, it'll be called with the error of each failed promise.
-If none is provided, the sub's `error()` handler is called, which then stops the sub from receiving further values.
+Creates a [Subscription](./rstream.subscription.md) which receives promises, buffers them and then passes their resolved values downstream.

 <b>Signature:</b>

 ```typescript
 resolve: <T>(opts?: Partial<ResolverOpts> | undefined) => Resolver<T>
 ```

+## Remarks

+If the optional `fail` handler is provided, it'll be called with the error of each failed promise.
+If none is provided, the sub's [ISubscriber.error](./rstream.isubscriber.error.md) handler is called, which then stops the sub from receiving further values.

 ## Example